Turmeric Maca Energy Bites

 Why these Turmeric Maca Bites = Energy

 Turmeric has superior absorption when consumed with fats and actually stays in the body.
-The addition of black pepper creates a nutritional synergy, enhancing the anti-inflammatory effects of the turmeric.
+The addition of black pepper creates a nutritional synergy, enhancing the anti-inflammatory effects of turmeric.
 The chia seeds also work to make the body feel more satiated as they expand when wet, which also leaves the body more hydrated.
 Maca, aka "Andean Viagra" is pure amino acid and is a form of Ginseng.
 All in all, these energy bites are high in potassium which means electrolytes!

 Yield: 2 dozen